EmiliaGibson/Detecting-IFS/README.md

 `utils.py` contains the function `find_surfaces` which implements Algorithm 1 in python.

 ### Examples
-`Examples.py` can be run to create Figures 1,2 and 3
+`Examples.py` can be run to reproduce Figures 1, 2 and 3

 ### Requirements
 `requirements.txt' lists the versions of the python packages used in this repository and can be used to create a virtual environment.